yespbs/Attire/_pages/docs.md

 	</div>
 </div>

-This is the current output of the render method.
 Now you can use the [Bootstrap](http://getbootstrap.com/) responsive framework in your application.

 ---